-Originally from Massapequa, Long Island, Jerry has lived most of his life in Wallingford, CT.
-He graduated from Notre Dame HS in West Haven, CT, and received a BS-Ed as a math major from CCSU in New Britain, CT.
-He has over 30 years of experience, tutoring students of all types, ranging in age between 10 and 75 years old.
-His philosophy is to focus on students' individual needs and adapt to those needs in order to encourage students to overcome their fears, anxieties, and other difficulties.
+Jerry is a transplanted New Yorker, having been raised in Massapequa on Long Island.
+He graduated from Notre Dame HS in West Haven and received a BS-Ed as a math major from CCSU in New Britain.
+He has over 35 years of experience, tutoring students of many levels and ranging in age from 10 to 75 years old.
+Students must be met where they are; his philosophy is to focus on students’ individual needs and adapt to those needs in order to encourage students to overcome their fears, anxieties, and other difficulties.
 He often uses light humor to achieve this.

-Jerry has been a math tutor at Crest Educational since 2012, when it was known as Knee-High Academy.
-He specializes in pre-algebra, algebra 1 &2, geometry, trigonometry, pre-calculus, calculus 1 and standardized test perp (ACT, SAT, GRE, Praxis).
+Jerry has been a math tutor at Crest Educational since 2013, when it was known as Knee-High Academy.
+He specializes in pre-algebra, algebra 1 &2, geometry, trigonometry, pre-calculus, calculus 1 and standardized test prep (ACT, SAT, GRE, Praxis).

-One of Jerry's biggest loves is algebra, and he derives great joy from a student's "Ah-ha!" moments when they finally understand a tough concept.
-Jerry's path and educational experience has taught him that math is learned by doing; as George Polya, a Hungarian mathematician, put it, "mathematics is not a spectator sport."
-He often uses the Chinese proverb:
+One of Jerry’s biggest loves is algebra, and he derives great joy from students’ “Ah-ha!” moments when they finally understand a tough concept.
+Jerry’s path and educational experience has taught him that math is learned by doing; as George Polya, a Hungarian mathematician, put it, “mathematics is not a spectator sport.”

 I hear and I forget